thephpleague/shunt/README.md

 ## Assumptions

-As Ruby's Capistrano, Grunt is also "opinionated software", which means it has very firm ideas about how things ought to be done, and tries to force those ideas on you.
+As opiniated as Ruby's Capistrano, Grunt has very firm ideas about how things ought to be done, and tries to force those ideas on you.
 Some of the assumptions behind these opinions are:

 * You are using SSH to access the remote servers.
 * You either have the same password to all target machines, or you have public keys in place to allow passwordless access to them.